Services

 We may think we can control our grief, our terror, or our shame by remaining silent, but naming offers the possibility of a different kind of control… If you've been hurt, you need to acknowledge and name what happened to you… Feeling listened to and understood changes our physiology: being able to articulate a complex feeling, and having our feelings recognized, lights up our limbic brain and creates an "aha moment."
 In contrast, being met by silence and incomprehension kills the spirit.
 Or , as John Bowlby so memorably put it 'What can not be spoken to the (m)other cannot be told to the self.

-Seven in ten Americans recently reported trauma, as well as the following individuals listed below: If you were traumatized, you are not alone.
+Did you know that seven in ten Americans recently reported trauma???
+If you were traumatized, you are not alone.
 You are in good company.
 Please realize that trauma is not only bad, but can also be a catalyst for you to develop super powers that, once the trauma is over, you can use for good.

 Ghandi, Confucius, Jesus, Martin Luther King, Jr, Socrates, Mother Teresa, Solomon, Buddha, the Pope and Oprah Winfrey, to name a few, have all experienced trauma!!